diku-dk/futhark-fhpc16/README.md

 be in your `$PATH`), [the `apltail` compiler](https://github.com/melsman/apltail/) and a working OpenCL setup.
 You will need a *nix-like system.
 OpenCL execution will by default use the first detected platform and device.
+You can edit the `Makefile` to select a different platform and device.

 The benchmark system is built using `make` (sorry).
 Ideally, you just run `make` and it will build and run all benchmarks.
-The result will be a speedup graph in a file called `plot.pdf`, and a runtime table in a file `graph.tex`.
+The result will be a speedup graph in a file called `plot.pdf`, and a runtime table in a file `table.tex`.
 There will also be a directory called `runtimes/` that contains files with runtime measurements (in miliseconds).

 Of course, many things can go wrong.
 You may need to modify the